WebAssembly Diversification for Malware Evasion: Background Related Work

 \subsection{Malware Detection}

-Malware detection determines if a binary is malicious or not \cite{surveymalware}.
-This process can be based on static, dynamic, or hybrid analysis.
+Malware detection determines if a binary is malicious or not.
+This process can be based on static, dynamic, or hybrid analysis \cite{8949524}.
 In this section, we highlight works in the area of malware detection.
 Static-based approaches analyze the source code or the binary to find malign patterns without executing them.
-Techniques reported in the literature go from the extraction of program call graphs \cite{10.1145/2089125.2089126} to state-of-the-art machine learning approaches \cite{arms}.
-In the context of WebAssembly, MINOS is a state-of-art static analysis tool that converts WebAssembly binaries to vectors for malware detection \cite{minos}.
-MINOS classifies those vectors as either benign or malicious with a neural network model.
-MineSweeper is another detector based on static analysis \cite{Konoth2018}.
+The literature reports a range of techniques, from simple checksum checking to advanced machine learning methods, that have subsequently been adopted by commercial antiviruses \cite{BOTACIN_AVs, arms}.
+In the context of WebAssembly, MineSweeper is a detection method based on static analysis \cite{Konoth2018} of WebAssembly.
 Its detection strategy depends on the knowledge of the internals of CryptoNight, one popular library for cryptomining.
+In the same context, MINOS is a state-of-art static detection tool that converts WebAssembly binaries to vectors for malware detection \cite{minos}.

+MINOS is a practical approach for detecting malicious WebAssembly binaries.
+It works by converting the Wasm binary's bytestream into a 100x100 grayscale image, which is then fed into a Convolutional Neural Network (CNN).
+The CNN has learned patterns in the image to classify it as either benign or malicious.
+This approach is similar to image-based methods used in other areas \cite{7811100}, e.g., for detecting Windows malware \cite{kalash, RandomShield}.
+We believe MINOS is the optimal static approach to detect WebAssembly malware due to its simplicity and practicality, such as being easily implemented as a browser extension.